Skip Navigation

 Camping Santa Lucia is a small, friendly, family run site in a delightful southern Corsican setting.
 Behind the little reception hut is a simple and attractive restaurant and bar with terraces overlooking the pool.
 It is very pleasant in the evenings when ornamental lamps light up the area.
 There are 160 informal pitches, 60 with 6A electrical connections.
 Some of the pitches are in lovely enclosed bays created from huge boulders or trees and shrubs, making them very private.
 Most have shade from mature trees.
 This site is only minutes by car from Porto-Vecchio and with very reasonable prices, will suit many.

-Camping la Ferme de Peridungellu
+Camping la Vetta

 Corsica